Ohcanorof/cleaning-website/README.md

   - (need feedback on this)
 - Overall site look and feel (beautification)
   - Interaction animations, transitions, and overall site view will change with feedback.
+- Owner additions
+  - Need to include the owner's email to the supabase project so they can have access when things are finished.
 ---